samwell-ho/openpgp-ca/doc/src/README.md

 ## Authentication

-The overarching goal of OpenPGP CA is that users can be certain they are using the correct OpenPGP keys for most of their communication partners.
+The overarching goal of OpenPGP CA is that users can be certain they are using the correct OpenPGP keys for their communication partners.
 This is called
 [authentication](https://en.wikipedia.org/wiki/Authentication):
 ascertaining that a key is indeed the correct key for the other party.
 (A closely related goal is key discovery, which OpenPGP CA also simplifies.)

 Imagine that we're sending an email to Alice.
-When authentication works, our email client will show up a green icon, or something similar when we have the right key for Alice.
+When authentication works, our email client will show a green icon, or something similar when we have the right key for Alice.

 {+ screenshot(s) of thunderbird - with/without authentication}